top of page

 Under the theme Leveraging Recreational Cycling Enthusiasm for Safer Streets, we're examining how places like Knoxville, alongside cities like Atlanta and Bentonville/Fayetteville, are translating their vibrant recreational cycling scenes into real infrastructure improvements.
 In cities like Knoxville, residents' passion for recreational biking is joining to create the political will to build safe streets for everyone, not just athletes.

 This recreational enthusiasm can be a secret weapon for better infrastructure all cities, regardless of their position on cycling as an important form of transportation.
 While we understand the actions, infrastructure, and policies needed to create safer environments for cyclists – progress requires political momentum.
-We believe Knoxville's "recreation-to-utility" pathway could serve as a booster for cities across the U.S. and around the globe.
+We believe Knoxville's recreation-to-utility pathway could serve as a booster for cities across the U.S. and around the globe.

 ICSC 2026 is hosted by the University of Tennessee and its Center for Transportation Research, a regional and global leader in transportation and mobility research.
 The University of Tennessee maintains a strong focus on cycling safety, with many ongoing research projects on cyclist behavior, infrastructure design, crash analysis, and policy development.
 By hosting ICSC 2026, the University of Tennessee aims to promote international dialogue, exchange new research findings, and contribute to safer cycling environments worldwide.